 What are the five senses?
-Why could using our senses be helpful?
-Your senses help to ground you in the moment and help you to know what is around you.
+Why could be using our senses be helpful?
+Your sesnses help to ground you in the moment and help you to know how is around you.

 Create:

 Either as a class or in small groups create a toolkit for how to calm the body down using the different senses.